KonradLewandowski/GitHubRepoUsers/README.md

-# Getting Started with Recruitment Task
+# Getting Started with GitHubUsers

 Before you start install all dependencies: `npm install` in your terminal.